-The treat list below is a nice handy resource so you know top of mind that these treats have been researched, but others you may want to do some ingredient research before diving in.
+The list of gluten and dairy-free candy options for Halloween in this blog post is a handy resource so you know top of mind that these treats have been researched, but others you may want to do some ingredient research before diving in.

 2. Learn about the Teal Pumpkin project.

 This is a neat way to make sure that you and/or your child has allergy-friendly treats.
 You can set out your own teal pumpkin to let other kids know that your house has safe treats too.
 Click here to learn more.